Museum of Contemporary Art San Diego to Reopen La Jolla Location in April

 The museum’s new special exhibition space will feature the other inaugural exhibition, “Niki de Saint Phalle in the 1960s.”
 It will mark the first exhibit to focus on the work of French-American artist de Saint Phalle.

 Other details and a full schedule of upcoming events at the Museum of Contemporary Art San Diego are available on the museum’s website.
+And, if you’re a big fan of San Diego art, this is the place to be!

 About the author: Mike Peterson is a freelance journalist and writer based in North San Diego County.
 He’s written and worked for a number of local media outlets, including the San Diego Union-Tribune, the North Coast Current, and the Oceanside Blade.